rsafier/Turnbase/README.md

 - **Current Phase**: Phase 4 - Engine Enhancements and Polish
 - **Next Steps**:
-  1. Implement error handling and logging in game logic and hub methods using try-catch blocks and `ILogger`.
+  1. Optimize performance by batching SignalR message updates and ensuring asynchronous operations for I/O tasks.
-  2. Optimize performance by batching SignalR message updates and ensuring asynchronous operations for I/O tasks.
+  2. Begin Phase 5 by documenting public interfaces, hub methods, and providing game rules and setup instructions.
-- **Updates**: Integration tests for Battleship are now complete with all tests passing.
-The project has moved to Phase 4, focusing on engine enhancements like error handling, logging, and performance optimization.
-Authentication and room management features are implemented in `GameHub`.
+- **Updates**: Error handling and logging have been fully implemented across game logic and hub components using try-catch blocks and `ILogger`.
+All tests are passing with warnings related to test output verbosity.
+The project continues in Phase 4, focusing on performance optimization before moving to documentation and deployment in Phase 5.

 ## Conclusion